COSC-499-W2023/year-long-project-team-13/README.md

 ### Selenium Testing

-1. Run the Project on your Local Server.
+1. Configure the Project to run locally following steps 4, 5, and 6 in the `Setup Guide` and make sure the Django server is running.
-2. Navigate to the `Selenium_Tests` folder in your command line.
+2. Navigate to the `Selenium_Tests` folder in your command line in a different terminal window and activate the virtual environment using the same steps as in the `Setup Guide`.
 3. Run all Selenium tests:

    ```console